MLSeward/MLSeward/README.md

 I have also been juggling a full-time job, part-time job, and coaching Volleyball for 5 months.
 BTW: The 7th grade team I coached won the championship for our region!

-As a result of juggling all of those responsibilities, I have a limited amount of time to continue practicing, creating projects, and keeping my Git updated.
+As a result of managing those responsibilities, I have a limited amount of time to commit to practicing, creating projects, and keeping my Git updated.
 I am certain that once I land a full-time role working with data, I will be able to quickly build upon those skills while contributing to a team/department.

 My goal is to join a dynamic organization that can recognize people who are eager to learn, grow, and contribute.